-As part of the Company's Investment strategy, the Company implemented a new investment policy and transferred a portion of its equity holdings into long-duration income bonds for better asset/liability matching.
+As part of the Company's Investment strategy, the Company transferred a portion of its equity holdings into long-duration income bonds for better asset/liability matching.
+In 2023, the Company sold a portion of these bonds to purchase buy-in annuities to de-risk the portfolio and improve the asset/liability matching further.